emptyrivers/Archivist/README.md

 -- Opens (or creates) the given store.
 This is the main entry point for your addon's code. store = Archivist:Load(storeType, storeID)
+-- or... (though rarely useful - if storeID is nil then Load is an alias for Create) store, storeID = Archivist:Load(storeType)

 -- Register store type.
 Store type must be registered before an archive can be accessed.
 All verbs will raise an error if called with an unregistered storeType.
 Archivist:RegisterStoreType(prototype)